Center for Health Sciences

 - Robin Dyer, DO—Associate Dean for Academic Affairs

-- Joseph Johnson, DO—Associate Dean for Clinical Education and Simulation Medicine
+- Christopher C. Thurman, DO—Associate Dean for Clinical Education and Simulation Medicine

-- Kent Smith, PhD—Associate Dean for the Office for the Advancement of American Indians in Medicine and Science
+- Kent Smith, PhD—Associate Dean, Office for the Advancement of American Indians in Medicine and Science

 - Jeff Hackler, JD—Assistant Dean for Enrollment Management